onflow/flow-go/pkg/language/docs/language.md

 #### Array Fields and Functions

-Arrays have multiple built-in functions you can use to manipulate the elements. `length`, `concat`, and `contains` apply to all array types whether they are statically sized or dynamic.
+Arrays have multiple built-in fields and functions that can be used to get information about and manipulate the contents of the array.

+The field `length`, and the functions `concat`, and `contains` are available for both variable-sized and fixed-sized or variable-sized arrays.

-- `length: Int`: Returns the number of elements in the array.
+- `length: Int`:
+  Returns the number of elements in the array.

     ```bamboo,file=array-length-field.bpl
     // Declare an array of integers.